-A lady recently got in touch with me asking for advice as she was becoming increasingly anxious due to an up and coming course she would have to attend through work – one where she would have to meet and speak in front of a room full of strangers.
-She commented on how much the advice helped her and so I thought I would share it here with her permission.
+A lady recently got in touch with me asking for advice due to her becoming increasingly anxious about an up and coming course she would have to attend through work – one where she would have to meet and speak in front of a room full of strangers.
+She commented on how much my reply helped her and so I thought I would share it here with her permission.

 Her initial email is below.